linkml/owlstar/README.md

 We ignore RDF semantics and treat RDF* as a syntactic encoding of property graph structures.

-Semantics are specified in the [owlstar.ttl](owlstar.ttl) vocabulary, via the `owlstar:owlMapping` and owlstar:folMapping` predicates.
+Semantics are specified in the [owlstar.ttl](owlstar.ttl) vocabulary, via the `owlstar:owlMapping` and `owlstar:folMapping` predicates.

-The OWL mapping maps between RDF* structures and RDF triples that have a standard OWL interpretation
+The OWL mapping maps between RDF* structures and RDF triples that have an OWL interpretation through the standard OWL2-RDF mapping

+The FOL mapping maps between RDF* structures and Common Logic.
+TODO elucidate this more.

+The decision to abandon RDF semantics may be seen as drastic, but this is both justified and has limited consequences:

+ - it is necessary for a compact graph representation, as RDF interpretation of the above RDF* examples will have inconsistent interpretations
+ - For most practical purposes, RDF is used as a datamodel, not semantics.
+When semantics are required we transform to OWL

 ## TODO